 The local authority may have a duty to provide a direct payment if that is how you want some, or all, of your eligible needs to be met.
-You can request them but the local authority must assess whether you meet certain conditions before it agrees your request.
+You can ask for direct payments but the local authority must assess whether you meet certain conditions before it agrees to your request.
 These are: